Learn Types of Loans and their Importance to Lenders

 Auto Title Loans

-Those that own their car outright have the option of another type of loan class: an auto title loan.
-By putting up the value of their car up as collateral, an auto title loan can generate as much as a quarter to half of the car's value in an immediate loan.
-The terms of most auto title loans are short, commonly two to four weeks, after which the loan is paid in full and both lender and consumer go their separate ways.
+Those who own their car outright have the option of another type of loan class: an auto title loan.
+By putting up the value of their car as collateral, an auto title loan can generate as much as a quarter to half of the car's value in an immediate loan.
+The terms of most auto title loans are short, commonly two to four weeks, after which the loan is paid in full.
+With auto title loan management software, lenders can streamline loan origination, track repayments, and ensure compliance with lending regulations.

 Credit-Builder Loans

-Customers that don't need to borrow money but that would like to build credit can take advantage of a little-known loan class called a credit-builder loan.
+Customers who don't need to borrow money but who would like to build credit can take advantage of a little-known loan class called a credit-builder loan.
 Instead of receiving the money directly, the loan amount is deposited into a savings account and the borrower works on paying off the entire loan amount plus interest over the next 6 to 24 months.

 At the end of each month, the lender reports timely payments to the credit bureaus, which will help to build up the borrower's credit history.
 When the loan matures, the borrower gets the savings account and the entire amount contained within.